krishnadesai66/krishnadesai66/README.md

 - 👋 Hi, I’m @krishnadesai66
-- 👀 I’m interested in data science and analytics
+- 👀 I’m interested in data science and analytics, however I am exploring a career in SWE
 - 🌱 I’m currently learning Python and SQL